org-zpr/zpr-rfcs/src/17-ZPR-Data-Protocol/body.md

 All ZPR packets have the following header.
 It provides the information necessary to receive and disambiguate the packet.
 The header contains the following fields, in the given order:

-ZPI
-:   The ZPR Parameter Index

-    The value of this field selects the ZPR Configuration and ZPR Header Security Association to use in interpreting the packet.

-    This field is not controlled by the ZPR Configuration.
-It is always 1 byte long, is always present, and is the first byte of the ZPR packet.
-This field is a simple ID number with no internal structure.
-It could be used as an index into an array of SAs and Configurations.
+Version
+:   A three-bit field that indicates the ZDP Version of the packet.
+This document describes version 1.

+ZHSAID
+:   ZDP Header Security Association ID - identifies the security association used to process the ZDP header.

+Type
-    Type The type of message carried in the ZDP packet.
+:   The type of message carried in the ZDP packet.

-    In the Baseline Configuration this field is 1 byte long.
-This is believed to be an adequate size since this note defines only a limited number of messages, leaving ample space for additions or changes to the protocol as well as local experimentation.
-The minimum length is 1 byte.
-Since all message type values are less than 255, the suggested maximum length is 1 byte.

 Excess Length
-:   Is the difference between the size of the ZDP packet and the size of the Substrate Packet that contains the ZDP packet.
+:   A 1-byte field that is the difference between the size of the ZDP packet and the size of the Substrate Packet that contains the ZDP packet.

    The field is an unsigned integer.

    The motivation is that some Substrate Networks will have minimum packet payload sizes that may be larger than a ZDP message.
 For example, an Ethernet frame's data must be at least 46 bytes long) which might be longer than the encapsulated ZDP packet.
 This field represents the difference between the two.
 If a management packet (such as an echo message) is small, say 30 bytes, and is carried on an Ethernet, this field would contain 16.

-    In the Baseline Configuration this field is 1 byte long.
-This is believed to be an adequate size since most minimum packet sizes are on the order of 64 bytes, or less.
-The minimum size of this field is 1 byte.
-The suggested maximum is 2 bytes.

     ZDP packets MUST be transmitted in the smallest substrate packet possible, consistent with the Substrates minimum packet size (if any).

 Sequence Number
 :   This is a sequence number, used in doing replay protection.

+    TODO: Change this for new reliability scheme.

     Sequence numbers are local to a ZDP Header SA.

-    In the Baseline Configuration this field is 2 bytes long.
+    This field is 2 bytes long.
 The factor that controls the size of the field is how large a window is provided to accommodate legitimate packet misorderings.
 The available window for an *n*-bit field is 2^*n*-1^ packets, though 2^*n*-2^ is better.
 This means that the maximum size of the window is 32,768 (or 16,384) packets.
 This is the *maximum* size that the window may be; policies can set it smaller.

-    The minimum size of the field is 1 byte.

-    The recommended maximum size of the field is 8 bytes since a sequence number of this size would require over 500 years to wrap at 10^9^ packets/second.

 Stream ID
 :   This field is present for ZDP Transit Packets and stream-oriented management packets.
 Its exact use depends on the packet type (*e.g.*, for Transit Packets, the packet is switched based on the Stream ID).

-    In the Baseline Configuration this field is 4 bytes long.
-This represents a reasonable compromise between supporting a large number of flows yet keeping the range of values small enough to permit efficient lookup algorithms (such as direct array indexing).

-    The minimum size of this field is 1 byte.
+   The size of the Stream ID is declared in the Hello Response.

-    No maximum size is suggested.

 Management Data
 :   The presence of this field depends on whether the ZDP packet contains an Endpoint Packet message or is a Management Message, as indicated by the type field.
 If the packet is a Management Message, then this field contains data pertinent to the management operation being performed.
 The size and format of this data depends on the management operation.
-The ZPR Configuration DOES NOT directly control the size of this field.
-The Configuration indirectly controls this field by controlling specific fields of specific management packets.

     If the packet contains an Endpoint Packet, then this field is absent.

     Pad Padding used to make the ZPR header an integral number of encryption cipher blocks in length.

-    The size of the Pad field is not controlled by the ZPR Configuration.

     When generating a packet, the pad MUST be set to all 0's to avoid leaking internal data.
 On reception the pad MUST be checked and, if not all 0, the packet silently discarded and the Docking Session or Link brought down.
 Furthermore, the upstream should be "ignored".[^8]

 Header MICV
 :   Message Integrity Check Value calculated over the entire ZPR Packet header.
-The size of the MICV is determined by a combination of the MICV algorithm selected by the security association and the ZPR Configuration.
-The size of the field in the packet is:
+The size of the MICV is determined by the MICV algorithm selected by the security association.

-    MIN(config-specified-size, MAC-algorithm-specified-size)

-    If the field is smaller than the generated MICV value then the high-order bits are used from the generated value.
-The low order ones are discarded.

-    By default, the MICV field is the same size as the output value generated by the MICV algorithm (*e.g.*, for SHA-256, it would be 256 bits, or 8 bytes).

 #### Encryption and MICV Calculation